maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 For our transit application, a batch size of 50-200 records typically provides a good balance of performance, resource utilization, and atomicity guarantees.

+> [!note]
-> **Note**: The optimal batch size varies depending on your specific hardware, network configuration, and data characteristics.
+> The optimal batch size varies depending on your specific hardware, network configuration, and data characteristics.
 It's often determined through experimentation and testing with your specific workload.

 ### Transaction vs. Non-Transactional Batches